 Mushroom Cherry Hazelnut Stuffing

-Whether is a holiday fowl or a simple family meal, nothing says home cooking quite like piping hot stuffing.
-In this Mushroom Cherry Hazelnut Stuffing recipe savory meets a hint of sweet, for a knock-out stuffing for any occasion.
+Whether served with a holiday fowl or as a simple family meal, nothing says home-cooking quite like piping hot stuffing.
+This Mushroom Cherry Hazelnut Stuffing recipe savory meets a hint of sweet, for a knock-out stuffing for any occasion.

 I often mix fruit and nuts into a good bread stuffing.
 Cranberries, apricots, figs, apples, currants, raisins, pine nuts, almonds and walnuts are a few of my favourites.
 On this occasion I was looking for a hint of sweetness against a sexy Foie Gras Roasted Chicken so I chose dried cherries and hazelnuts along with oyster and crimini mushrooms and herbs, for a French bread stuffing that made for a memorable meal.

 Mushroom Cherry Hazelnut Stuffing would work equally well with turkey, goose or duck.
 Either cooked separately, as shown here, or stuffed into the cavity and neck of the bird you’re cooking.
 However, if you’re cooking the stuffing separately you can skip the butter and substitute olive oil, use vegetable stock instead of chicken stock and you’ve got a vegan alternative that the socially conscious consumers in your life will greatly appreciate.